jdmonin/JSettlers2/doc/Readme.developer.md

 ## Game rules, Game Options

-Game rules and actions are controlled through Game Options (class `SOCGameOption`; see SOCGameOptions.initAllOptions javadoc for a list.)
+Game rules and actions are controlled through Game Options (class `SOCGameOption`; see SOCGameOptions.initAllOptions javadoc for a list).
 Options have types (bool, enum, etc) and flags for their properties ("hidden internal option", "drop if not set", etc).
 All scenario-related game option keynames start with `_SC_` and provide special rules/behaviors